 PeaceHealth Medical Group clinics will continue to limit visitors except for those accompanying patients needing assistance.
 Examples of patients who may require assistance include those with physical or cognitive impairments.
 In addition, visitors will be permitted in those clinical situations where a visitor will be integral to the decision making and information exchange process, for example, for Obstetrics, Palliative Care, Oncology and major procedural discussions.

 Consistent with current safety measures at PeaceHealth facilities, all visitors will be screened for fever and COVID-19 symptoms before entering the facility.
-Visitors must also wear a mask during their entire visit, clean hands frequently, practice social distancing and refrain from unnecessary travel within the facility, including to cafeterias and snack bars, the gift shop and chapel.
+Visitors must also wear a mask during their entire visit, clean hands frequently, practice social distancing and refrain from travel within the facility, including to the cafeteria and snack vending machines, the gift shop and chapel.

-Visit peacehealth.org/coronavirus for more information about safety measures at PeaceHealth, as well as other education and prevention resources related to COVID-19.
+Visit peacehealth.org/coronavirus for more information about visitation and safety measures at PeaceHealth, as well as other education and prevention resources related to COVID-19.

 About PeaceHealth: Based in Vancouver, Wash., PeaceHealth is a not-for-profit Catholic health system offering care to communities in Washington, Oregon and Alaska.
 In 1890, the Sisters of St. Joseph of Peace founded what has become PeaceHealth.
 PeaceHealth United General Medical Center, a 25-bed Critical Access Hospital in Sedro Woolley, serves communities in a 2,000 square mile area in Skagit and Whatcom Counties.
-As well as operating a Level IV Emergency Department, key services include acute inpatient rehabilitation, general and orthopedic surgery, oncology, pulmonary and primary care.
+As well as operating a Level IV Emergency Department, key services include acute inpatient rehabilitation, diagnostic imaging, general and orthopedic surgery, outpatient rehabilitation, oncology, pulmonary, primary and specialty care.
 Visit us online at peacehealth.org.